 - A vast majority (83 percent) of respondents worked more than five days a week.
 In fact, 59 percent of respondents said they work six days a week and, of that group, 63 percent were women.
 Another 25 percent toil seven days a week, of whom 69 percent were women.
-In contrast, only 13 percent of workers - surveyed have a five-day schedule, with a small percentage underemployed. - Of those respondents working 40 hours or more, 65 percent were women, demonstrating that women across sectors tend to work longer hours per week than men in Jaffna.
+In contrast, only 13 percent of workers surveyed - have a five-day schedule, with a small percentage underemployed. - Of those respondents working 40 hours or more, 65 percent were women, demonstrating that women across sectors tend to work longer hours per week than men in Jaffna.

 TYPE OF JOB 2 DAYS 3 DAYS 4 DAYS 5 DAYS 6 DAYS 7 DAYS TOTAL

 Accounting staff 1 3 4

 Agriculture skilled worker 1 2 3

 Care worker 1 2 8 6 17

 Cashier 4 1 5

 Clerical staff 1 9 2 12

 Customer care worker 1 1

 Driver 2 1 3

 Field worker 1 4 5

 Managerial 3 3 6

 Skilled hospitality worker 1 10 3 14

 Media 1 1

 Production worker 1 3 1 5

 Sales staff 4 32 8 46

 Skilled construction worker 8 6 14

 Skilled photography worker 1 1 1 3

 Tailoring 1 3 4

 Teaching staff 1 1 3 1 6

 Unskilled staff 1 3 18 53 29 104

-Total 1 4 4 31 147 62 249
+Total 1 4 4 33 147 62 251

-- Almost 70 percent of respondents believed they were not entitled to overtime pay.
-At least 80 percent of female respondents, versus 49 percent of male respondents, were unaware they were entitled to overtime, indicating a gendered difference in earning potential and/or awareness of overtime benefits. - Similarly, 70 percent of total respondents did not benefit from Employee Provident Fund/Employee Trust Fund (EPF/ETF)3 contributions from their employer.
-By gender, only 22 percent of women

-- received EPF/ETF employer contributions compared to 46 percent of men. - Nevertheless, 85 percent of total respondents received their wages/salaries on time.
-However, a gender gap was evident here as well: While 80 percent of women were paid on time, nearly all (94 percent) of men surveyed received their pay on time, meaning that a greater proportion of women (20 percent) than men had the security of knowing when they would be paid (6 percent).
+- Almost 70 percent of respondents believed they were not entitled to overtime pay, and of these respondents, 77 percent were women and 23 percent were men.
+This disparity indicates a gendered difference in awareness of overtime benefits, which affects earning potential. - Similarly, 70 percent of total respondents did not benefit from Employee Provident Fund/Employee - Trust Fund (EPF/ETF)3 contributions from their employer.
+Of these respondent 75 percent were women. - Nevertheless, 85 percent of total respondents received their wages/salaries on time.
+However, a gender gap was evident here as well: 80 percent of female respondents were paid on time, compared to 94 percent of male respondents.

-▶ A majority of respondents, 151 of 244 (62 percent), were not aware of the legally mandated number of working hours for their job although, among workers who did know the legal work day, women outpaced men across the following jobs:
+A majority of respondents, 151 of 249 (61 percent), were not aware of the legally mandated number of working hours for their job.
+Of those respondents unaware of their legally stipulated working hours, nearly 70 percent were women.